 When the COVID-19 pandemic hit, operating rooms around the country quickly shut down with cancellation and postponement of elective surgeries.
-Many OR nurses were shifted to other clinical areas to help with the increased influx of patients.
+Many operating room nurses were shifted to other clinical areas to help with the increased influx of patients.
 Since then, surgical schedules have returned.

 With OR nurses now following new and ever-changing protocols to ensure staff and patients are protected against exposure to COVID, they are a very necessary specialty today.
 OR nurses are performing their responsibilities working directly with surgical teams in sterile operating suites.
 In addition to setting up the OR for a procedure, responsibilities can include pre and post-surgery patient care.